UW CSE Direct Exchange

 If you want to visit a specific place and fulfill general requirements or electives, consider a faculty-led UW program.
 These one-quarter programs cover a range of class subjects around the world.
 Faculty often craft programs to reflect their academic specialties, and have connection to interesting local experts abroad -- so courses can be very special and interesting.
 Since these programs offer UW courses taught by UW professors, the academic expectations should be very familiar.
 You'll know exactly what credit you're getting before you go.
 You'll be with a UW group, so you have an autmatic community (although it can take more effort to meet locals).
 Instead of tuition, you pay a program fee which is usually a bit more expensive than one quarter of in-state tuition and expenses.

 If you want to go abroad with a short time committment, consider a month-long Exploration Seminar.
 These are similar to the faculty-led programs above, except they contain one UW course in one month, rather than a full quarter of coursework.
 Exploration Seminars happen in the month before Autumn quarter begins, so they fit in easily with classes and even some internships.
-Check out all exploration seminars for elective and general ed requirements, and consider Exploration Seminars in the I-School for tech-related programs.
 Fees are pretty reasonable, since programs last only one month.